Davide Rossi: Röyksopp

 March 2009 sees the release of another important collaboration for Rossi.
 Norwegian band Röyksopp features his string arrangements in four of the eleven track of their new album Junior.
 These are: The Girl and the Robot, Röyksopp Forever, You Don't Have a Clue and Silver Cruiser.

 From the same session Röyksopp released in 2010 Senior, in which Rossi is featured on the song "Senior Living".

 Rossi has also appeared live with the band on various concerts around Europe and the UK in 2009.

-Other collaborations
+Arranger, Orchestrator

-Rossi's work as arranger and producer has been featured on records of artists such as Siouxsie, Dido, Jon Hopkins, The Proclaimers, Chris Martin, Eros Ramazzotti, Alicia Keys, Moby, Jazmine Sullivan, Trentemøller, Zucchero, Rihanna, Duran Duran, Jack Savoretti,and many others.
+Rossi's work as arranger and producer has been featured on records of artists such as Siouxsie, Dido, Jon Hopkins, The Proclaimers, Chris Martin, Eros Ramazzotti, Alicia Keys, Moby, Jazmine Sullivan, Trentemøller, Zucchero, Rihanna, Duran Duran, Jack Savoretti, Depeche Mode, Lucio Corsi and many others.